Loevinger's stages of ego development: Possible Tenth Stage: Flowing (E10)

 As differentiation increases, the model of ego development has found broader acceptance among international researchers.
-Therefore, a new stage E10 — identified as “Flowing” (i.e., “Fließende”) — has been mentioned in the context of "Ich-Entwicklung" (i.e., “Ego Development”), the German equivalent of Loevinger's stages.
+Therefore, a new stage E10 — identified as "Flowing" (i.e., "Fließende") — has been mentioned in the context of "Ich-Entwicklung" (i.e., "Ego Development"), the German equivalent of Loevinger's stages.

-"Need to evaluate things and persons is abandoned.
-Merging with the world, no more holding, but engaging in the flow of things.
-Playful alternation between seriousness and triviality, intermingling of different states of consciousness, thinking in time cycles and historical dimensions, full acceptance of differences and people as they are."

 Critical response

 Susanne Cook-Greuter has refined Loevinger's sentence-completion test instrument and her definitions and distinctions among the stages of ego development, and has explored the relationship between the highest stages and ego transcendence.
-Terri O'Fallon has further extended this work providing information on the states one goes through as they transcend the stages.
+Terri O'Fallon also researches states and stages of ego development with her own theory.

 According to Drew Westen, Loevinger's model suffers from a lack of clinical grounding, and "like Kohlberg's theory ... it confuses content and structure."
 Based on the assessment of verbalized material, "the measure focuses so heavily on conscious verbal responses, it does not discriminate intelligent, liberal people with severe ego defects from those who actually are quite integrated."

 However, the extent of her research adds weight to her findings.
 "Loevinger's (1976) model of development is derived entirely from empirical research using her sentence completion test [...]
 The manuals contain hundreds of actual completions, organized by exemplary categories."

 For a long time, Loevinger's research was not well known within the German-speaking community.
 In 2016, Binder published a detailed compilation in Germany on the current state of discussion, which also parallels the stages found by Loevinger with those of Kegan.
 In the meantime, the system is more frequently cited and used in coaching and organizational development practice and reflection in the German-speaking world, often comparing and combining Loevinger's findings with other approaches to personality development.